 - Safeguarding and Welfare

-My role as a governor is primarily as part of the finance team.
-I am also a part of the Senior Leadership team and SEND co-ordinator.
+My role as a governor is primarily as part of the Teaching, Learning and Assessment Committee.
+I am also the Deputy Head Teacher and reading lead.

-I have seen the school come on in leaps and bounds over the years and I am exceptionally proud to work at this school.
+I have been part of Bramley Sunnyside's Junior School and I am exceptionally proud to work at this school.
 I look forward to many more successes and achievements.

 Mrs G Ashton